-Jeff Loebbaka has served as our Senior Vice President of Worldwide Sales and Field Operations since May 2012.
+Jeff Loebbaka has served as our Senior Vice President of Worldwide Sales, Marketing and Support since January 2014.
+From May 2012 to December 2013, Mr. Loebbaka served as our Senior Vice President of Worldwide Sales and Field Operations.
 From May 2010 until May 2012, Mr. Loebbaka served as our Vice President of Worldwide Sales.
 From July 2007 to June 2009, Mr. Loebbaka was Senior Vice President of Europe, Middle East and Africa, from July 2005 until June 2007, was Senior Vice President of Global Channel Sales and Marketing, and from October 2003 to June 2005, was Vice President Global Marketing at Seagate Technology LLC, a storage solutions provider.
 In these positions, he was responsible for sales functions within the geographic or business areas covered by his titles.
 From September 2000 to September 2003, Mr. Loebbaka served as Vice President and General Manager, and from June 1999 until August 2000, served as Vice President of Worldwide Channels and Corporate Marketing at Adaptec Inc., a RAID controller maker and data center company.
 From May 1996 to November 1998, Mr. Loebbaka was Vice President of Global Marketing at the Life Fitness Division of Brunswick Corporation, and from January 1995 until May 1996, was the Senior Director of Product Marketing at Zenith Data Systems, a division of Group Bull.
 Mr. Loebbaka held numerous marketing leadership roles at Apple Inc. from July 1987 until January 1995.
-Mr. Loebbaka holds a master of business administration degree from the Kellogg Graduate School of Management at Northwestern University and a bachelor of science degree in mechanical engineering from the University of Illinois.
+Mr. Loebbaka holds a bachelor of science degree in mechanical engineering from the University of Illinois and a master of business administration degree from the Kellogg Graduate School of Management at Northwestern University.